 For patients who do not have health insurance

-If you are uninsured or undocumented, talk to your provider to see if they will agree to bill the federal government for COVID-19 services so you do not have to pay any costs.
+If you are uninsured or undocumented, talk to a provider to see if they will agree to bill the federal government for COVID-19 services so you do not have to pay any costs.

-- Before your appointment, call your doctor's office and tell them you do not have insurance
+- Before your appointment, call the doctor's office and tell them you do not have insurance

 - Confirm that the provider you will be seeing is willing to participate in the HRSA Uninsured program and bill the federal government, not you